MittyRobotics/tko-electronics-sim/README.md

 - 2D CAD-inspired GUI
 - Creating, moving, editing devices and cables
 - Saving/importing circuits as files
-- Automated debugging for all errors
+- Automated debugging for all errors (might have bugs)
-- Partial LED simulation
+- Complete LED simulation (might have bugs)
 - Accurate circuit diagramming with FRC parts (see subsection below)
 - Native, can be run cross-platform